 To create a UDF, create a text file called REPPROCS.PRG in the directory where Stonefield Query's data files are stored.
 Edit this file using any text editor (not a word processor, such as Microsoft Word, which stores binary files, but an editor such as Notepad that stores text files).
 This file can contain as many UDFs as you wish.
 Each UDF should start with "FUNCTION" followed by the UDF name and any parameters (in parentheses), and end with "RETURN" or "RETURN <variable or expression>."

 Here's an example of a UDF.
 This function determines the commission for a sale based on a complex formula: if the sale amount is over $1,000, the commission is 12%; between $500 and $1,000, it's 10%; between $100 and $500, it's 8%; and there's no commission for sales less than $100.

 function CalculateCommission(SaleAmount) do case case SaleAmount >= 1000 Commission = SaleAmount * 0.12 case SaleAmount >= 500 and SaleAmount < 1000 Commission = SaleAmount * 0.10 case SaleAmount >= 100 and SaleAmount < 500 Commission = SaleAmount * 0.08 otherwise Commission = 0 endcase return Commission

 To use this UDF in a commission report, create a new report and add the desired fields, including the sale amount field.
-Then, turn on the "Advanced layout" option and click Edit to bring up the Advanced Report Designer.
-Create a new field and enter the following for the field's expression:
+Click the Formula button in Step 2 to display the Formula Editor.
+Type a name for the formula, such as "Commission Amount," and enter the following for the formula's expression:

-(VRP_CONTACT_OPPORTUNITY.OPPORTUNITY_TOTAL is the name of the field in this example that contains the sale amount).
+(SALES.AMOUNT is the name of the field in this example that contains the sale amount.)